Top 10 Players With the Most Red Cards in Football History (Ranked)

 10. Fernando Amorebiata – 19

-At number 10 on our list of players with the most red cards in football, we have Fernando Amorebieta, who has been shown 19 red cards in his professional club career.
+At number 10 on our list of players with the most red cards, we have Fernando Amorebieta, who has been shown 20 red cards in his professional club career.
 The Venezuelan centre-back plied most of his trade in Spain with Athletic Bilbao.
 Even though he was born in South America, he met the eligibility criteria of the Basque club due to his ancestry.

 At an imposing height of 6’4, he strikes fear into the opposition players.
 His most memorable red card was in the Basque derby against Real Sociedad.
-Fernando has made 398 club appearances in his career, during which he was shown 142 yellow cards and 19 red cards.
+Fernando has made 398 club appearances in his career, during which he was shown 142 yellow cards and 19 red cards, which makes him stand among the players who have received the most red cards.

 Appearances | Yellow Cards | Red Cards |